The Age of Hell

 The Age of Hell is the sixth studio album by American heavy metal band Chimaira.
 The album was released on August 16, 2011.
 The album sold more than 7,000 copies in the United States in its first week of release to debut at position No. 54 on the Billboard 200 chart.
 In an interview, the band stated they have filmed a music video.
 On August 10, 2011, the official video for "Year of the Snake" was released.
 The DVD that was released through a Hot Topic edition featured a 50-minute interview with the new line up, no music videos were featured.

-In the United Kingdom, the full album was given away as a free CD in the September 2011 issue of Metal Hammer magazine.